Last updated on May 6th, 2022 at 05:19 am

 Bell Super 3R

-It also has MIPS which reduces rotational forces upon impact.
-But what sets this apart from other full-face helmets is its removable chin bar.
+It also has a MIPS liner which reduces rotational forces upon impact.
+But what sets this apart from other full-face helmets is its removable chin area, similar to other helmets helmet shell made to ensure utmost helmet safety.

 You can remove this when you’re going uphill, and then attach it back when going downhill.
 It even has an adjustable visor system and a breakaway action camera mount.
-There are 4 brow ports and 6 chin bar vents on this helmet.
+There are 4 brow ports and 6 chin bar vents on this helmet alongside its MIPS liner, which isn’t found in most road helmets.

 - It is very breathable because of its many vents and removable chin guard.